kris2475/AgriPV/Convergence of OPVs and Spectral Intelligence in AgriPV.md

 - Moisture ingress

 This leads to a measurable decline in performance over time.

-Effectively combating and modelling this degradation requires **abundant, synchronized, high-fidelity data**—precisely the goal of your **low-cost IoT platform**.
+Effectively combating and modelling this degradation requires **abundant, synchronized, high-fidelity data**—precisely the goal of the **low-cost IoT sensing platform**.

 ---

 ## Maximum Power Point Tracking (MPPT)

 To ensure every photon is maximised despite fluctuating conditions and degradation:

 - **MPPT is essential**.